Carol Cram with her arms wide standing in a field in front of the skyline of San Gimignano in Tuscany

 Lucca

-When we visited, a group of young people dressed in medieval garb were presenting a flag-waving demonstration to the accompaniment of some serious medieval drumming.
-We were entranced.
+On one visit to Lucca, I saw a group of young people dressed in medieval garb presenting a flag-waving demonstration to the accompaniment of some serious medieval drumming.
+I was entranced.

 Medieval flag-waving in Lucca